Detachment/Build-vue-hackernews-2.0-from-scratch/README.md

-# Bulid vue-hackernews-2.0 from Scratch(work in progress)
+# Bulid vue-hackernews-2.0 from Scratch

 Welcome to my first application bulid tutorial: **Bulid vue-hackernews-2.0 from Scratch**.